 In terms of Section 204 of the Companies Act, 2013 and Rules framed there under and on the recommendation of the Audit Committee, the Board of Directors of the Company have appointed M/s.
-KKS & Associates, Company Secretaries as the Secretarial Auditor of the Company for the financial year 2020-2021.
+KKS & Associates, Company Secretaries as the Secretarial Auditor of the Company for the financial year 2021-2022.
 The Company has received consent from M/s.
 KKS & Associates, Company Secretaries, for their appointment.
-Further, his secretarial audit report is annexed as Annexure-III to this Report in prescribed Form MR-3.
+The Secretarial Audit Report confirms that the Company has complied with the provisions of the Act, Rules, Regulations and Guidelines and that there were no deviations or non-compliances.
+Further, his secretarial audit report is annexed as Annexure-II to this Report in prescribed Form MR-3.